 Last modified: 18 Jul 2017 10:18

-This course will introduce students to a variety of texts which focus on the theme of relationships between the individual and society in France from the 18th century onwards.
-The course will involve lectures and tutorials and will include the study of novels, a play and a film.
+This course will introduce students to a variety of texts which focus on the theme of relationships between the centre and periphery in France and the Francophone world from the 17th century onwards.
+The course will involve lectures and tutorials and will include the study of a play, poetry, postcolonial theory and a film.

-This introductory course involves the study of a range of set texts or topics, each dealing with key moments and debates in France's intellectual, political and socio-cultural history.
-All texts/topics are studied from the point of view of the relationship between individual and society, and will consider the question of cultural constructions of national identity in works of literature and film.
+The course involves the study of a range of set texts or topics, each dealing with key moments and debates in France's intellectual, political and socio-cultural history.
+All texts/topics are studied from the point of view of the relationship between centre and periphery in France and Francophone countries, and will consider the question of cultural constructions of national identity in works of literature and film.

 This is the total time spent in lectures, tutorials and other class teaching.

 1st Attempt: 20% oral presentation; 40% essay; 40% essay

 Resit: 1 two-hour written examination (100%).

 All assignments have a formative as well as a summative role.